In-depth analysis: YEEZY Boost 350 V2

 When dropout opened in 2018, the adidas YEEZY Boost 350 V2 had already been the most popular sneaker silhouette on the market for about 2 years.

-With an immediate sell-out streak now spanning more than six years, it can be difficult for a new YEEZY fan to understand the history and relevance of the 350 V2 model.
+With a run of instant sellouts spanning over six years, it can be difficult for a new YEEZY fan to grasp the history and relevance of the 350 V2 model.

 Here's everything you need to know about the adidas YEEZY Boost 350 V2.